felikeys/alx-system_engineering-devops/0x02-shell_redirections/README.md

-dispaly last 10 lines of a file
+display the thirdline of iacta